Solar panel maintenance: Everything you need to know

 The only time you may need more extensive maintenance is during periods of heavy snowfall, as inches of snow can hinder solar panels performance.

 If your panels’ energy output starts to decrease, you can monitor it via an app.
 Lower energy output could be a sign that your panels are obstructed by something, like debris, and cannot generate their typical electricity amount.

 By integrating a solar panel monitoring system into your setup, you can track how much energy your panels produce on any given day, and how much they produce over time.
 This allows you to see exactly how various external factors affect your panels' performance and how well they're maintaining their efficiency across their life.
 The monitoring system will also alert you if a panel breaks or malfunctions so that you can repair or replace it.

-All-in-all, maintaining your solar panels is pretty easy.
-Just be sure to get a good warranty and good insurance, and can keep your panels free of dirt and debris buildup.
 Do that, and your panels should continue to operate at peak efficiency, bringing you clean, renewable solar power for years to come.
-Learn more about installing solar panels in your home today!
+Learn more about installing solar panels in your home in our beginner's guide.